Maze Runner: The Death Cure: Production

+Development

-In March 2015, it was confirmed that T.S.
-Nowlin, who co-wrote the first and wrote the second film, would adapt Maze Runner: The Death Cure.
+In March 2015, it was confirmed that T. S. Nowlin, who co-wrote the first and wrote the second film, would adapt Maze Runner: The Death Cure.
 On September 16, 2015, it was confirmed that Ball would return to direct the final film.

 Filming

 Principal photography began on March 14, 2016, in Vancouver, British Columbia.
-Previously it was revealed at San Diego Comic-Con International that filming would begin in February 2016.
+Previously it was revealed at San Diego Comic-Con that filming would begin in February 2016.

 On March 18, 2016, it was reported that actor Dylan O'Brien had been hospitalized for injuries sustained on set during filming.
 James Dashner announced via Twitter that the production had been postponed after the accident.
 Producers were reported to be "looking to" resume filming around mid-May.
 According to the Directors Guild of Canada's production list, the film was scheduled to resume filming on May 9, and complete principal photography on July 26.
 However, on April 29, 2016, production was shut down indefinitely as O'Brien's injuries were revealed to be more serious than previously thought.

 Filming resumed on March 6, 2017, in Cape Town, South Africa.
 In May 2017, it was announced that Walton Goggins would play the part of Lawrence, described as "an unusual and dangerous character who is part-revolutionary, part-anarchist, and a voice for the voiceless people."
 Principal photography wrapped on June 3, 2017.